dpNames()

 Allows to restrict the returned data points to a specific data point type.
 When using the parameter only data points that are matching the pattern and the selected data point type will be returned.

-ignoreCase Defines if the search should ignore the casing of the search pattern (=true) or not (=false, default)
+ignoreCase Defines if the search should ignore the casing of the search pattern (=true) or not (=false, default).

 Return Value